riteshahlawat/portfolio/blogs/working-in-the-us.md

 TN stands for Trade NAFTA (North American Free Trade Agreement).
 It is for Canadians and Mexicans who fall under certain criteria.
 Those being:

 -   You are a citizen of either Canada or Mexico (we will be talking only about Canada in this post)
--   You have at minimum a Bachelor's degree at an acredited university
+-   You have at minimum a Bachelor's degree from an acredited university
 -   You have an offer letter from a US company
 -   Your degree is related to the job in the offer letter
 -   The job must be a NAFTA profession (see full list [here](https://tnvisaexpert.com/tn-visa-usmca/nafta-job-list/))